Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_15_mcp_langchain4j/guide.fr-fr.md

 > ℹ️ The code used to call the [OVHcloud API](https://eu.api.ovh.com/) is in the [GitHub repository](https://github.com/ovh/public-cloud-examples/tree/main/ai/ai-endpoints/mcp-quarkus-langchain4j) and will not be detailed here.
 >

-Thanks to Quarkus, the only things you need to create a MCP server is to define the tools that you want to expose to the LLM.
+Thanks to Quarkus, the only thing you need to create a MCP server, is to define the tools that you want to expose to the LLM.

 ```java
 // Quarkus code for MCP Server